 Backyard beekeepers can use a natural, sustainable, chemical-free approach to caring for bees.
 These organic methods are less invasive, reducing stress and encouraging strong immunity and health of bees.
 Using local swarms to start a colony also encourages genetic diversity and adaptation for better bee survival.

 There is a simpler and more natural option to using conventional hives consisting of rectangular wooden boxes with removable wooden frames that hold a preformed foundation: Top-Bar Hives, which you can make or buy.

 In a top-bar hive, the bees are allowed to build their wax comb from wooden top-bars, which simply rest across the top of the box that forms the hive.
 Bees naturally build comb in deep, catenary curves (the shape made by a rope suspended by its ends).
 But the use of preformed foundation inside rectangular frames of conventional hives forces bees to build comb according to human requirements, not theirs.

 The top-bar hive is the oldest and most commonly used hive style in the world.
 Modern top-bar hives are designed with sloping sides.
 The trapezoidal shape is close to the natural shape of the comb.
 This shaped box helps to eliminate attachment of the natural comb to the sides of the hive.
-Top-bar hive dimensions vary, but aim for an interior volume of at least 4,200+ cubic inches (18 gallons), and a hive body 40 inches long with 28-30 top-bars (less than that is too small for long-term sustainability, and the bees will eventually abscond.
+Top-bar hive dimensions vary, but aim for an interior volume of at least 4,200+ cubic inches (18 gallons), and a hive body 40 inches long with 28-30 top-bars.
+Less than that is too small for long-term sustainability, and the bees will eventually abscond.